rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 : An effect that temporarily intensifies one or more core attributes of a being.
 Any skills governed by an enhanced attribute are augmented by rolling an additional d6 against the enhancement table, which is applied to the accompanying d20 result ℜ.

 experience, EXP
 : Acquired by the characters in an adventuring party after completing an encounter.
 Typical encounters award one, two, or three experience points.
-[TODO: Describe the loosely-coupled exp/level system.]
+: _TODO: Describe the loosely-coupled exp/level system._

 fatigue, ftg
 : Represents the temporary loss of soul chips Ⓢ due to extreme exertion of physical and mental faculties.
 Accumulates during the stressful events that occur between peaceful periods of adventuring.
 Automatically restored after each sound rest.